 Why do banknote series have to be replaced?

 The SNB wishes to ensure a high level of security for its banknotes.
 As technology develops quickly, the SNB must constantly work to stay ahead so that counterfeits have little or no chance.
 Furthermore, security features typical on previous banknotes are now used for security documents, medicines and branded goods, which is why new elements must be developed for banknote security.

 When will the other denominations of the new series be released?

-Following the issuance of the 50-franc note in April 2016, and the new 20-franc note in May 2017.
-The 10-franc note is due to be released in May 2017.
-The remaining banknotes in the series will be issued subsequently at half-yearly or yearly intervals.
-The 10-franc note will be followed by the 200-franc, then the 1000-franc note and, lastly, the 100-franc note.
+The new 50-franc note was issued in April 2016, and the new 20-franc note in May 2017.
+The 10-franc note is due to be issued in autumn 2017.
+The remaining denominations will follow at half-yearly or yearly intervals.
+First the 200-franc note, then the 1000-franc note and, lastly, the 100-franc note.
 Issuance of the entire series is scheduled to be completed by 2019.